fletchjeff/sentiment_sparklyr/README.md

 ![project engine](images/project_engine.png)

-Then launch a new R-Studio session with the R-Studio engine: 1 vCPU, 4 GiB.
+Then launch a new R-Studio session with the R-Studio engine: `1 vCPU, 4 GiB`.
 Then open the file `R Code/1_data_analysis.Rmd`.
 In the file editor in R-Studio, click on **Run > Run All** and the notebook code will execute and create the tables needed in the next step.